-Tom also accepts instructions in clinical negligence cases.
-In pupillage, Tom spent two months with the head of the clinical negligence team in Chambers, with whom he drafted advices and pleadings in complex clinical negligence matters including failure to diagnose claims and cosmetic surgery negligence.
-Prior to joining 9 Gough Chambers, Tom taught tort law to undergraduates at Queen Mary, University of London.
+Thomas also accepts instructions in clinical negligence cases.
+In pupillage, Thomas spent two months with the head of the clinical negligence team in Chambers, with whom he drafted advices and pleadings in complex clinical negligence matters including failure to diagnose claims and cosmetic surgery negligence.
+Prior to joining 9 Gough Chambers, Thomas taught tort law to undergraduates at Queen Mary, University of London.

-Since joining Chambers, Tom has developed a busy Court of Protection practice, particularly in cases involving the health and welfare jurisdiction.
-In Tom's first year in Chambers, he was nominated for the ALC Outstanding Newcomer Award for “the commitment he has shown to developing the law relating to children and the vulnerable, specifically in the field of the Deprivation of Liberty Safeguards”.
+Since joining Chambers, Thomas has developed a busy Court of Protection practice, particularly in cases involving the health and welfare jurisdiction.
+In Thomas' first year in Chambers, he was nominated for the ALC Outstanding Newcomer Award for “the commitment he has shown to developing the law relating to children and the vulnerable, specifically in the field of the Deprivation of Liberty Safeguards”.

-In 2019, Tom was seconded to the Welsh Government where he advised on the implementation of Mental Capacity (Amendment) Act 2019 in Wales.
-Tom principally provided advice to the Welsh Ministers on the legal accuracy of the new LPS Code of Practice.
+In 2019, Thomas was seconded to the Welsh Government where he advised on the implementation of Mental Capacity (Amendment) Act 2019 in Wales.
+Thomas principally provided advice to the Welsh Ministers on the legal accuracy of the new LPS Code of Practice.

-In private law proceedings, Tom represents clients in respect of child contact disputes, non-molestation and occupation orders.
+In private law proceedings, Thomas represents clients in respect of child contact disputes, non-molestation and occupation orders.

-Tom regularly prosecutes and defends in the Magistrates’ Court and Crown Court in London and across the South East.
-In pupillage, Tom assisted with R v.
-Hayes EWCA Crim 682, in which the Court of Appeal set down guidelines on how courts should approach tainted gifts during confiscation proceedings.
+Thomas has experience of prosecuting and defending in the Magistrates’ Court and Crown Court in London and across the South East.
 He is a member of the following panels: